Sergey-frontend/brain-games/README.md

 2. brain-even: determine if a number is even,
 3. brain-progression: determine which number is missing in the progression,
 4. brain-prime: determine if a number is prime,
-5. brain-gcd:
+5. brain-gcd: calculate the greatest common divisor of two numbers.

-Games demo video:
+<h1>Games demo video<h1>:

 https://asciinema.org/a/vgxeNojlLYlmovBwJhFxIQZMF